SachinKalsi/blog/category/ml/_posts/2018-08-22-stack-overflow-tag-prediction.md

 ---
 ## EDA (Exploratory Data Analysis)

 I have used [pandas](https://pandas.pydata.org/){:target="blank"} library to load the data.
-Please visit my github repo to see the full code.
+Please visit [my github repo](https://github.com/SachinKalsi/machine-learning-case-studies/tree/master/stackoverflow_tag_preditor){:target="_blank"} to see the full code.
 I have taken a sample of 1000000 (10 lakh) data points from Train.csv.
 Here is a list of major observations from EDA.

 1. <b>Number of rows in the database:</b> 1000000
 2. <b>5.6% of the questions are duplicate:</b> Number of rows after removing duplicates:  943582